How to get from Sagada to Banaue

 Bus schedule from Sagada to Banaue

-They will go all the way to Manila so make sure to get off in Banaue after the 3-4 hours The bus will stop at Banaue Tourism Office.
+These buses go all the way to Manila, so make sure to get off when the bus stops at Banaue Tourism Office.

 Sagada to Banaue by Private Transfer